x-link-x/card_game/part_1_docs/testing_task_1.md

     return card2

+# This method is an attribute of the class CardGame, so it should be indented
 def cards_total(self, cards):
   # total needs to be assigned a value (0)
   total
   for card in cards:
     total += card.value
     # The return statement needs to be outside of the for loop, or the loop will only run once then return.
+    # This should be an fstring in order to incorporate total as a variable that has an int value assigned to it
     return "You have a total of" + total